Lurasidone

-Lurasidone, sold under the trade name Latuda among others, is an antipsychotic medication used to treat schizophrenia and bipolar disorder.
+Lurasidone, sold under the brand name Latuda among others, is an atypical antipsychotic medication used to treat schizophrenia and bipolar depression.
 It is taken by mouth.

-Common side effects include sleepiness, movement disorders, nausea, and diarrhea.
-Serious side effects are valid for all atypical antipsychotics and may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, an increased risk of suicide, angioedema, and high blood sugar levels, although lurasidone is less likely to cause high blood sugar levels in most patients, hyperosmolar hyperglycemic syndrome may occur.
+Common side effects include sedation, indigestion, nausea, and insomnia.
+At higher dosages, there is an increased risk for restlessness and movement problems.
+Serious side effects are valid for all atypical antipsychotics and may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, an increased risk of suicide, angioedema, and high blood sugar levels.
+Although lurasidone is less likely to cause high blood sugar levels in most patients, hyperosmolar hyperglycemic syndrome may occur.
 In older people with psychosis as a result of dementia, it may increase the risk of dying.
 Use during pregnancy is of unclear safety.